tf7software/tf7software/README.md

 I'm currently  working on a couple of apps and vst plugins

-I also make app "Liberators", which extend your free trial forever, an give you the app for FREE

-I make music under the name DJRexasFire

 <!--
 **rhenrywarren/rhenrywarren** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.